-We welcome you to join us on Wednesday, March 21st, 2018 at 7pm in the Tower 2 Multi-Purpose Room to discuss the book “The Pecan Man” by Cassie Dandridge Selleck.
+We welcome you to join us on Wednesday, June 20th, 2018 at 7pm in the Tower 2 Multi-Purpose Room to discuss the book “The Grapes of Wrath” by John Steinbeck.
 This is an open event for the residents & their guests who would like to join us.

 “First published in 1939, Steinbeck’s Pulitzer Prize-winning epic of the Great Depression chronicles the Dust Bowl migration of the 1930s and tells the story of one Oklahoma farm family, the Joads—driven from their homestead and forced to travel west to the promised land of California.
 Out of their trials and their repeated collisions against the hard realities of an America divided into Haves and Have-Nots evolves a drama that is intensely human yet majestic in its scale and moral vision, elemental yet plainspoken, tragic but ultimately stirring in its human dignity.
 A portrait of the conflict between the powerful and the powerless, of one man’s fierce reaction to injustice, and of one woman’s stoical strength, the novel captures the horrors of the Great Depression and probes into the very nature of equality and justice in America.
 At once a naturalistic epic, captivity narrative, road novel, and transcendental gospel, Steinbeck’s powerful landmark novel is perhaps the most American of American Classics.”- Amazon

 Sound interesting?
 If so, start reading and join us on June 20th at 7pm in the Tower 2 Multi-Purpose Room.
 We hope to see you there!

 All Residents are invited to join us on Sunday, May 20th for our Sunday Express!
 Join us from 10am-11:30am in the Tower 1 Banquet Room.